Sunday, June 18, 2017

 • Glue Stick

-As this is LO's first hands on with collage, I didn't want to prepare too serious, so I decided to cut the paper bits from glossy magazines and newspaper instead of using(wasting😆) construction paper or color paper.
+As this is LO's first hands-on experience with collage techniques, I didn't want to prepare anything too serious.
+So, I decided to cut the paper bits from glossy magazines and newspapers instead of using (or wasting ๐Ÿ˜†) construction paper or color paper.
+This approach to magazine collage is perfect for beginners and adds an interesting texture to your mixed media art.

 How do we make it: